-The overall goal of this GIZ "component" (which is part of a larger GIZ programme) was formulated as follows "Hygienic, appropriate, low-cost wastewater disposal possibilities are accepted and applied by the population and the responsible institutions."
+The overall goal of this GIZ "component" (which is part of a larger GIZ programme) was formulated as follows "Hygienic, appropriate, a local atelater disposation and the responsible institutions."

 The project area is located in the middle part of the Nile Delta, close to the Mediterranean Sea.
 The Nile Delta makes up about two thirds of the total cultivated area in Egypt.
 The low annual average rainfall has necessitated the dependence on irrigation for agricultural production.
 To that end a dense network of irrigation and drainage channels, diverting water from the Nile to the Nile Delta for agricultural purposes, is in place.
 The topography of the Nile Delta is flat and there is a high groundwater table.